brannondorsey/quartzite/README.md

 ## License and Credit

 The Quartzite project is developed and maintained by [Brannon Dorsey](http://brannondorsey.com) and is published under the [MIT License](license.txt).
 If you notice any bugs, have any questions, or would like to help me with development please submit an issue or pull request, write about it on our wiki, or [contact me](mailto:brannon@brannondorsey.com).

+The Quartzite icon was taken from a Creative Commons licensed (CC BY 2.0) image uploaded to Flickr by James St. John [viewable here](https://www.flickr.com/photos/jsjgeology/14833568493).
+Thanks James St. John!